jeffbass/imagehub/docs/imagehub-details.rst

   node name and view name|information|detected state

 For each **event** message received, the date / time is added and the message is added to the event log using Python's logging module.
-The log files grow to a set size (set by option ``log_max_size``) and then rotate, creating imagehub.log, imagehug.log.1, imagehub.log2, etc.
+The log files are rotated each day at midnight, creating ``imagehub.log, imagehug.log.2020.12.25, imagehub.log.2020.12.24``, etc. In this pattern, today's event messages are always in the file ``imagehub.log``.
+And all previous event messages are in a log file that ends in the date they were logged.
+The log naming pattern is provided by the ``TimedRotatingFileHandler`` of Python's ``logging`` module.

-Image messages look like this (the image itself is the 2nd part of each message tuple, not shown here)::
+**Image messages** look like this (the image itself is the 2nd part of each message tuple, not shown here)::
   WaterMeter|jpg|moving
   WaterMeter|image|moving